 *Church school is offered during the 9 am service.

 What makes PDCC so different than other churches?

-We are: broad-minded, innovative, contemporary, friendly, caring, education oriented, community minded, justice seeking, peace making, musical, inclusive, risk taking, and welcoming.
+We are: broad-minded, innovative, contemporary, friendly, caring, education oriented, community minded, justice seeking, peace making, musical, inclusive, and welcoming.
 We honor other paths to God, don’t pretend to have all the answers, and care more about relationships than rules.
 We seek to live the protestant and congregational belief that everyone has a role in the ministry of the congregation, and clergy are called to equip people for the work of ministry.

 If I attend a worship service, will I be singled out or asked to sign up for something?

 We welcome visitors, but you choose whether you want to be recognized or not.
 We encourage participation, whenever you are ready.
 We take a few moments to greet our members and guests at the service.

 Where can my kids go while I attend the worship service?